 Wellbeing Adviser - Amy Picton

-The role of Wellbeing Adviser is a new post and enhances the support students receive from their personal tutors.
+The role of Wellbeing Adviser is a new post and enhances the support students receive from their tutors.
 Amy will develop resources, run workshops and awareness-raising events.
 Amy is also available to speak to on a one-to-one basis on a wide range of issues including settling into college life, relationship worries, stress, mental health, loneliness, concerns about substance or alcohol misuse

 Tutor for Women - Dr Zahra Sharif Khodaei